LNIFMRI-Lab/CIMeC-MRILab-Wiki/docs/source/pages/equipment.rst

 ----------
 The current setup includes high-quality auditory capabilities.
 Participants can hear stereo auditory stimuli delivered via Sensimetrics earplugs connected to the Stim-PC through an amplifier, ensuring high-quality audio presentation.

-To ensure optimal audio stimuli, they must be created with a frequency of 48 kHz and equalized by following `this guide <https://www.sens.com/products/model-s14/#downloads>`_.
+To ensure optimal audio stimuli, they must be created with a frequency of 48 kHz and equalized by following `this guide <https://www.sens.com/products/model-s14/#downloads>`_ using EQ_Filtering 4.0.

 For more specs, see `Sensimetric <https://www.sens.com/products/earphones-for-fmri-research/>`_ and `Pyle USA PCA1 Amplifier <https://pyleusa.com/products/pca1>`_.